brendanmetzger/TCIAF/README.md

 # Third Coast International Audio Festival

+## Data will persist in a graph-like structure

-### Tokens
+### Vertex

-A token is just a type of node tracked in the xml file.
+A vertex is just a type of node tracked in the xml file.
 They have identical structure but the particulars and differences are provided through context and use, not through additional record keeping.
-Context and use are defined in application data Models, which are primarily responsible for organizing pointers/token associations, which again, control context to a large degree.
+Context and use are defined in application data Models, which are primarily responsible for keeping tags and figuring out what edges-vertex relationships ought to mean.

-#### Types of tokens
+#### Types of vertices

+Despite all being of the same type, a vertex can be grouped for faster data retrieval and generally keeping things a bit more organized.
+The groups are thus:

 - person
 - published
-- unpublished
 - organization
 - event
 - conference
 - festival
 - competition

-### Pointers
+### Edges

-#### Types of pointers.

-A pointer is a child node of a token that references another (hopefully different) token.
+Edges represent a connection from one vertex to another.
+A edge is a child node of a vertex that references another (hopefully different) vertex.
+In this way it is directed, as the parent node becomes the 'from' and the referenced node becomes the 'to'.

+#### Types of edges.

+Edges for TCIAF have a specified type and with this, they provide the necessary context to create a full-featured page based on several independent vertices via their edge connections.
+Types of edges are thus:

 - winner
 - presenter